 Your First Visit

 We will show you around the gym and explain how 24-hour Member access and the honor system work.
 We'll make sure that you understand the climbing wall, routes, and grading.
 Most climbers at VITAL are excited to help newcomers, whether that means offering simple encouragement or useful tips.
-We also offer clinics which will go a long way towards helping you improve!
+We also offer clinics at our Bellingham and Oceanside locations which will go a long way towards helping you improve!

 As You Get Going